python-rope/rope/docs/library.rst

 `rope.base.pycore.PyCore`
 =========================

 Provides useful methods for managing python modules and packages.
-Each project has a ``PyCore`` that can be accessed using ``Project.pycore`` attribute.
+Each project has a ``PyCore`` that can be accessed using the ``Project.pycore`` attribute.

 ``PyCore.run_module()`` runs a resource.
 When running, it collects type